Topped with a Ph.D. in Internal Auditing, this CA and mother of 7 never stopped learning and is now CEO of the Malaysian Institute of Accountants

 I identify and implement the necessary support systems to ensure that everything is well taken care of.
 All these can be well achieved with proper information vis-à-vis research and knowledge.

-Prioritising your roles can help you decide how best to manage your work whether at the office or home.
+Prioritizing your roles can help you decide how best to manage your work whether at the office or home.

 In the past, going to work used to mean that you leave behind whatever issues you have at home and vice versa.